dqops/dqo/docs/reference/sensors/column/strings-column-sensors.md

 column/strings/string_length_in_range_percent
 ```
 **Description**
-Column level sensor that calculates the percent of non-negative values in a column.
+Column level sensor that calculates percentage of strings with a length below the indicated length in a column.

 **Parameters**